 This KB will guide you on how to create an MDM payload to set password settings for your end-users.

-I would like my users to have more secure passwords, how do I do it?
+I would like to enforce secure passwords for my end-users, how do I do it?

 As per our Recommended macOS Security Configurations, we have the following suggestions:

 - Passwords do not Allow Simple Value - Disable “Allow Simple Passwords”.

 - Password requires Alphanumeric Value - Require at least one letter and one number.

 - Password History Restriction - Restrict reusing passwords to 3 unique passwords before reusing.

 - Password Length Enforced - Require a minimum of 8 characters to a maximum length of 16.

 - Password Complexity - Enforce at least two “Minimum Number Of Complex Characters”.

 - Password Lock after Failed Login Attempts - 10 failed login attempts before locking the device (macOS).

 An MDM Payload enforcing these suggestions will look like below: